paralax/ColossalOpera/intermediate/ZZ_parsing_postal_addresses.md

 # Description

-Nealy everyone is familiar with mailing addresses - typically a person, optionally an organization, a street address or a postal box, a city, state or province, country, and a postal code.
+Nearly everyone is familiar with mailing addresses - typically a person, optionally an organization, a street address or a postal box, a city, state or province, country, and a postal code.
 A practical bit of code to have is something that parses addresses, perhaps for validation or for shipping cost calculations.

 Today's challenge is to parse addresses into some sort of data structure - an object (if you're using an OOP language), a record, a struct, etc. You should label the fields as correctly or appropriately as possible, and map them into a reasonable structure.
 Not all fields will be present, so you'll want to look over the challenge input first and design your data structure appropriately.
 Note that these include international addresses.